 Dr. Aragon: Those were thought to be unhealthy... precisely the opposite of what we now know to be true.

 Miles Monroe: Where am I anyhow, I mean, what happened to everybody, where are all my friends?

 Dr. Aragon: You must understand that everyone you knew in the past has been dead nearly two hundred years.

 Miles Monroe: But they all ate organic rice!

-Miles Monroe: [about his robotic dog] Is he housebroken or is he going to leave batteries all over the floor?
+Miles Monroe: [Commenting about his new, robotic dog; Rags] Is he housebroken, or is he going to leave batteries all over the floor?

 Luna Schlosser: Miles, do you know that "God" spelled backwards is "dog"?

 Miles Monroe: Luna, help me push the car.

 Miles Monroe: I'm not really the heroic type.
 I was beat up by Quakers.